A modified thermodynamics of rotating and charged BTZ black hole: Overview and motivation

 This work is presented as follows.
-In Sec.
-II, we discuss the thermodynamics of charged rotating BTZ black hole and derive the expressions for various equations of states.
-Sec.
-III is devoted to examine the effect of thermal fluctuations on the entropy of charged rotating BTZ black hole.
-In Sec.
-IV, We determine the various leading-order corrected thermodynamic variables.
-The stability of black holes under the effect of thermal corrections is studied in section V. Finally, in the last section, we summarize our results under the heading conclusion.
+In Sec. \ref{sec1}, we discuss the thermodynamics of rotating BTZ black hole and derive the expressions for various equations of states.
+Within this section, we study the effect of thermal fluctuations on the entropy of rotating BTZ black hole and determine various leading-order corrected thermodynamic variables.
+The stability of rotating BTZ holes under the effect of thermal corrections is also studied.
+In Sec. \ref{sec5}, we briefly present the thermodynamics of charged but stationary BTZ black holes and discuss the thermal instability in various thermodynamical variables.
+We also study the stability of charged BTZ black hole.
+Finally, in the last section \ref{sec8}, we summarize our results under the heading final remarks.